XOOPS/XoopsCore25/README.md

 When your changes are complete and tested, send us a Pull Request on GitHub and we will take a look.

+A huge thank you to [JetBrains](https://www.jetbrains.com/) for supporting the development of this project with complimentary [PhpStorm](https://www.jetbrains.com/phpstorm/) licenses.